missionpinball/mpf-docs/install/windows.rst

    C:\Users\BRIAN MADDEN>

-Notice that setuptools is now version 35.5.1 (or later, depending on the latest version when you're doing this), and not the 18.x version that came with Python 3.4.4.
+Notice that pip is now version 9.0.1 (or later, depending on the latest version when you're doing this), and not the 7.x version that came with Python 3.4.4.
+Setuptools has also been updated.

-4. Install MPF
+3. Install MPF
 --------------

 Now that Python is installed and pip is up-to-date, it's time to install MPF!